Hooks · Skincare

 Pair this page with hooks, captions, CTAs, and post ideas on the same slug to keep narrative and conversion language aligned.

-More internal paths for Skincare
+More Skincare content

 Hook lines